Skip to content

 [FT-SDK]FTSdk com.ft D initTraceWithConfig complete

-// (should be called after SDK initialization)
+//(Needs to be called after SDK initialization)

 [FT-SDK]AutoTrack com.ft D trackOkHttpBuilder